wildonion/uniXerr/infra/valhalla/coiniXerr/README.md

 * Actor based validators and parachains

+* Actors can communicate with and send message to each other through the **RPC** channel

 * Transaction Server over `tokio` **TCP**, **UDP** and **RPC**

 * Transaction **mempool** channel based on `tokio` **MPSC** job queue channel